livaper/epoca_cosmeticos_web_crawler/README.md

 	$ python3
 	>>> from epoca_cosmeticos_web_crawler.run import main
 	>>> main()
-    'The file products.csv was saved in this folder with sucsess'
+    'The file products.csv was saved in this folder with success'